-Giugiaro's Italdesign Zerouno Mashup Supercar Expected to Bring Over $1M at Auction
+Rare Italdesign Zerouno Supercar Expected to Bring Over $1M at Auction

-This rather confusing mix of a Ferrari and Lamborghini is one of only five samples ever created.
+This heterogeneous blend of a Ferrari and Lamborghini is one of only five samples ever created.
 And we consider that a good thing.

 Here's a cooking exercise for you: take every new Italian supercar you know of, acquire a car-sized blender, toss them all in, and blend thoroughly.
 Then, pour mixture into the general shape of a mid-engined supercar, and Voila, that's how you make an Italdesign Zerouno.
-However, if you don't want to go through this hassle, the last of the Giugiaro creations is headed to auction next month.
+If you want to pick this as your poison in a million-dollar supercar shootout, one of these cars is heading to auction in April.